 Dry socket occurs when the protective blood clot fails to form or is dislodged from a tooth socket following extraction.
 This condition is highly painful, and you can experience throbbing pain and swelling.
 Taking pain medication, being gentle with the tooth sockets, and gently rinsing with salt water can help address dry socket until you fully heal.

 When can I eat after my tooth extraction?

 You can eat after tooth extraction, but you should only eat soft foods and liquids like smoothies, pasta, yogurt, and mashed potatoes.
 It’s best to avoid eating solid foods for 24 hours after your extraction procedure to prevent irritation or pain at the extraction sites.

 Why can’t I drink coffee after a tooth extraction?

 Drinking hot coffee after your tooth extraction can lead to sensitivity and pain at or surrounding your tooth sockets.
 The caffeine in coffee increases blood pressure, which can also increase bleeding in your sockets.
 To stay safe, we recommend avoiding coffee until about five days after your extraction treatment.

 How do I know my tooth extraction site is healing?

 Overall, decreased bleeding, swelling, and closing of the extraction sites are signs that you are healing.
 Four hours after your treatment, bleeding should stop.
 Then, about three days after your treatment, you will feel minimal swelling or pain.
 You may also feel the extraction sites begin to close.
 Other signs of healing will include lessened pain and inflammation surrounding the extraction sites.

 Schedule A Dental Exam & Consultation

-If you believe you may need a tooth extraction or need wisdom teeth removed, call Infinity Dental of Fox Lake to schedule a consultation with one of our well-qualified dentists.
+If you believe you may need a tooth extraction or wisdom teeth removed, call Infinity Dental of Fox Lake to schedule a consultation with one of our well-qualified dentists.